Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 *	website links- to direct away from the main page to learn more about the business
 *   street view draggable icon - so the user can get a street view of chosen location by dragging the icon to it
 *	A auto complete search bar incase user doesnt want to show location and so the user can search for a chosen location.
+* A dog quiz with feeback and multipul choice
+* A contact form
 ### Features I would like

 *   a clickable dropdown list so they user can click on the type of business they want to see